hmajid2301/blog/README.md

 # Blog

-My personal website and blog using the [PaperModX](https://github.com/reorx/hugo-PaperModX) theme and built with hugo.
+My personal website and blog built using Hugo.

 ## Usage